openremote/documentation/docs/user-guide/manager-ui/manager-ui.md

 * MQTT is a publish-subscribe API which allows connecting to our MQTT broker
 * Websocket API is a publish-subscribe API that is event based.

-More information on these APIs regarding formats and authentication can be found in the wiki for [Manager APIs](../manager-apis/manager-apis.md)
+More information on these APIs regarding formats and authentication can be found in the documentation for [Manager APIs](../manager-apis/manager-apis.md)

 ## See Also
 - [Custom Deployment](../deploying/custom-deployment.md)